mlc-ai/mlc-en/chapter_tensor_program/tensorir_exercises.md

 In the lecture, we learned that TensorIR is not only a programming language but also an abstraction for program transformation.
 In this section, let's try to transform the program.
 We take `bmm_relu` (`batched_matmul_relu`) in our studies, which is a variant of operations that common appear in models such as transformers.

 #### Parallel, Vectorize and Unroll
 First, we introduce some new primitives, `parallel`, `vectorize` and `unroll`.
-These three primitives operates on loops to indicate how this loop execute.
+These three primitives operate on loops to indicate how this loop executes.
 Here is the example:

 ```{.python .input n=9}
 @tvm.script.ir_module